sudoswedenab/dockyards-pdns/docs/operations.md

 1. Make sure the Dockyards CRDs, PowerDNS, and PowerDNS operator are installed in your cluster.
 2. Build the controller binary (`go build ./...`) and package it into an image.
 3. Deploy the operator and grant it RBAC access to `dockyards.io` clusters, PowerDNS zones, and RRsets.
-4. Populate the Dockyards config with the keys above so the controller knows where to find PowerDNS services and templates.
+4. Populate the Dockyards config with the keys above (`managementDomain`, `pdnsName`, `pdnsNamespace`, and `publicNamespace`) so the controller knows where to find PowerDNS services and templates.
 5. The operator watches clusters and zones automatically once running.

 ## Troubleshooting

 - Logs mention missing zones or workloads?
-Verify the referenced namespace has the `external-dns` template and that the `dockyards-backend` APIs are reachable.
+Verify the namespace defined by `publicNamespace` exports the `external-dns` template and that the `dockyards-backend` APIs are reachable.
 - ExternalDNS workload fails to start?
 Confirm the `PDNS_API_KEY` secret exists in the PowerDNS namespace and the API service has healthy ClusterIPs.
 - Zone stuck in non-`Succeeded` status?
 Inspect the PowerDNS operator or backend for syncing issues.